ShaikhYusufAli/Text-To-Image-Generation-Using-Stable-Diffusion/README.md

 🔹 Execution Steps:
 Open VS Code and open a terminal.

 Run the script using:
 *python filename*

-Enter a text description when prompted (e.g., "A futuristic city at sunset with flying cars").
+Enter a text description when prompted (e.g., "A girl having an apple").

 The script will:
 Process the text input.
 Generate an image.